 If you're reading this, there's a good chance that you have bad credit and you need a car.
 If that's the case, then you've come to the right place.
 We've helped thousands of bad credit auto loan applicants just like you reestablish their credit while driving reliable automobiles.
-The process is an easy one, thanks to the internet, and you can start by simply filling out our non-intrusive online auto loan application
+The process is an easy one, thanks to the internet, and you can start by simply filling out our non-intrusive online auto loan request form

 .
 Unlike guaranteed auto financing dealers

 , our bad credit car dealer network offers second chance auto loans that originate with lenders that report your payment history to the credit bureaus - allowing you to reestablish your credit score.

 You should also know the difference between special finance car loans